Manresa Writing Retreat

 Each college and school has sponsored a designated number of spaces available for its faculty members.
 Please contact your Dean's Office to indicate your interest and to receive further instructions about applying to participate.

-A limited number of spaces are available for sponsorship directly by the Center for Mission and Identity.
+A very limited number of sponsorships may be available directly from the Center for Mission and Identity, space permitting.
+Those interested in participating are strongly encouraged to contact their Dean's Office to pursue sponsorship through their school/college.
 If you would like to join the interest list to be considered for a CMI sponsorship, please fill out the application form linked below.

 Questions about the retreat or how to sign up?
 Email Kat Brown, Director of Mission and Identity Programs.